lirios/music/README.md

 A modern music app for modern people.

 Currently there is rudimentary support for offline functionality.
 When the program starts, it will scan your ~/Music folder and add items into an sqlite database.
 You can then navigate through your music collection and play items.
+If you make changes within your music folder, the app will initiate a new music scan to add new items to the database (but not delete items that have been removed from that folder), but it crashes the app around 32% of the time and idunno why.

-As development progresses, there will be an option to add multiple music locations to scan, an ability to initiate a new music scan while in the app, create and manage local playlists, and more.
+As development progresses, there will be an option to add multiple music locations to scan, create and manage local playlists, and more.

 ![Liri UI](https://github.com/lirios/music/blob/master/images/liri-2020-1.png "Liri UI")